Costa Rica

 Current environmental issues affecting the Costa Rican people: deforestation and land-use change, primarily due to the clearing of land for cattle ranching and agriculture; soil erosion; coastal marine pollution; fisheries protection; solid waste management; air pollution.

-Google maps Costa Rica
+Google Maps Costa Rica

 The capital and other divisions